 For the stocks of subsidiaries and associates recorded in the non-consolidated balance sheet for the current fiscal year, acquisition costs are treated as balance sheet values.
-However, for stocks for which it is extremely difficult to determine the fair value, if the real value of the stocks drops significantly and the recoverability is not supported by sufficient evidence, a reasonable reduction is made and loss on valuation is recognized.
+However, for stocks that do not have a market price, if the real value of the stocks drops significantly and the recoverability is not supported by sufficient evidence, a reasonable reduction is made and loss on valuation is recognized.